The Arduino is a small board which features a programmable microprocessor and several pins you can use to interact with the world.

 - Let there be light! (…if there isn’t, move the end of the green wire from hole "13" to any of the holes in the "+" column – if there is still no light, then check that everything is right.
 You may also want to try wiggling the wires to make sure they are connected to the boards.)

-To be command this light, we’ll need to write a program that interacts with the Arduino.
+To be in command of this light, we’ll need to write a program that interacts with the Arduino.
 We’ll need some software that can talk to it.
 And we’ll write some files to tell it what to do.
 Lets set those up now.

 Download / set up Arduino software